InverterNetwork/contracts/docs/modules/fundingManager/bondingCurve/FM_BC_BondingSurface_Redeeming_Restricted_Repayer_Seizable_v1.md

 ### Repayment

-This function allows a predetermined address, a so called LiquidityVaultController, to transfer collateral tokens out of the bonding surface contract.
+This functionality allows a predetermined address, a so called LiquidityVaultController, to transfer collateral tokens out of the bonding surface contract.
 The LiquidityVaultController works similar to a role in this instance, as it is a address that can be assigned by the Cover Manager via the setLiquidityVaultController function.
+The transferal of collateral is done by calling the transferRepayment function.

 ### Access Restricted Buy and Sell Functions